Use of bundles of locally convex spaces in problems of convergence of semigroups of operators defined on different Banach spaces. Applications to spectral stability problems: Corollary I. Construction of equicontinuous sequences

-As the first corollary we give conditions in order to satisfy the bounded equicontinuity of which in hypothesis $(ii)$. \begin{corollary} Let us assume the hypotheses of Theorem \ref{17301812b} except $(ii)$ replaced by the following one
+By providing conditions ensuring the bounded equicontinuity of which in hypothesis $(ii)$ of Thm. \ref{17301812b} we obtain the following \begin{corollary} Let us assume the hypotheses of Thm. \ref{17301812b} except $(ii)$ replaced by the following one

 such that $F(x_{\infty})=\mc{U}(x_{\infty})$ and $\forall s>0$